 - the Indo-European family of languages: its principal branches are Albanian, Anatolian, Armenian, Baltic, Celtic, Germanic, Greek, Indic, Iranian (often grouped with Indic as the Indo-Iranian subfamily), Italic, Slavic, and Tocharian

-the hypothetical language, reconstructed by modern linguists, from which these languages are thought to have descended: in this sense, Proto-Indo-European is now the preferred term
+- the hypothetical language, reconstructed by modern linguists, from which these languages are thought to have descended: in this sense, Proto-Indo-European is now the preferred term

-a member of a people that speaks an Indo-European language
+- a member of a people that speaks an Indo-European language

-a speaker of Proto-Indo-European
+- a hypothetical speaker of Proto-Indo-European

-A member of any of the peoples speaking an Indo-European language.
+- A member of any of the peoples speaking an Indo-European language.